shrinerb/shrine/README.md

 ## Attachment

-Ok, so far we've seen the low-level interface, which is very useful when you need to work with files directly, but isn't that convenient when you want to attach these files to models.
-For that Shrine provides a high-level interface using "attachment" modules.
+In web applications, instead of managing files directly, we want to treat them as "attachments" to models and to tie them to the lifecycle of records.
+Shrine does this by generating and including "attachment" modules.

 Firstly we need to assign the special `:cache` and `:store` storages: